Default

 What are the age requirements for marriage in Saudi Arabia?

 There isn't a set minimum age for marriage in Saudi Arabia.
 Efforts to make 18 the legal age for marriage have met with resistance.
-This opposition is often based on religious beliefs.
+This opposition is often based on religious beliefs, and understanding the age requirements for marriage is crucial in this context.

 How do divorce laws in Saudi Arabia work?